The Reliability of Scripture: A More Sure Word Than Experience

 Because the prophetic word has been made firm and stands as a divinely given light in a dark world, believers must pay careful attention to Scripture with patient expectancy until the full day of Christ dawns, knowing that biblical prophecy does not arise from human initiative but from men carried along by the Holy Spirit.

-19 We have the more sure word of prophecy; and you do well that you heed it, as to a lamp shining in a dark place, until the day dawns, and the morning star arises in your hearts:
+19 We also have the word of the prophets as confirmed beyond doubt.
+And you will do well to pay attention to it, as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts.

-21 For no prophecy ever came by the will of man: but holy men of God spoke, being moved by the Holy Spirit.
+21 For no such prophecy was ever brought forth by the will of man, but men spoke from God as they were carried along by the Holy Spirit.

 Because the prophetic word has been made firm and stands as a divinely given light in a dark world, believers must pay careful attention to Scripture with patient expectancy until the full day of Christ dawns, knowing that biblical prophecy does not arise from human initiative but from men carried along by the Holy Spirit.